 While each business and brand is different, the following tips can help you prepare as you dive headfirst into social media:

 - Identify your target audience.
 In the advertising and marketing world, knowing who to target is an integral part of any strategy and choosing the wrong demographic can be seriously detrimental to the success of your campaign.
 There is a bit more flexibility when it comes to social targeting.
 Social media allows you to set up campaigns and target specific audiences, but pressing send on a social ad or paid campaign doesn’t mean you have to cross your fingers and hope it works.
 You can track the success of a campaign and alter the target audience based on how it is trending.
 Even with this flexibility, it is still important to identify your key audience early on, because knowing who to target will also help you with the next step – choosing the right platform.

 - Be unique to your brand.
 If you choose to implement multiple platforms in your quest for social supremacy, your brand needs to be equally identifiable in each platform.
 This goes for imagery as well as tone and the quality of content.
 Create a tone and voice that is unique to your brand.
+That’s where having the experience of a business coaching program comes in.
+It helps you understand your market better and gives you new ideas for content.
 If you have multiple people in charge of creating and sharing content across your social sites, make sure everyone is in sync when it comes to the type of content and phrasing you want associated with your business.

 - Know the rules.
 Each platform has a different set of rules as to what is acceptable in terms of content and interactions.
 For instance, Facebook penalizes content that appears overly promotion or might be considered “click-bait.”
 Penalties like these could affect the placement and frequency of where your ad is shown.
 Familiarize yourself with each platform’s guidelines before making the decision to join.